mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 in on radio emissions and heat sources in the jungle.
 The stranded Aslan are trapped by the jungle that protects them; any attempts to move outside the shelter of the canopy brings the Floriani down on them within hours.
-The Floriani have little talent for counter- insurgency warfare and may employ mercenaries to go after the big cats in the jungle...
+The Floriani have little talent for counter-insurgency warfare and may employ mercenaries to go after the big cats in the jungle...

 ###### Suiaoir B6513G7-E